pawlex/linux.bash.cloudflare/README.md

 Designed to be used on \*NIX systems with minimal support software installed (No perl, python, php etc).

-Primary goal is to impliment a light-weight DYNDNS client with the ability to debug host/zone records.
+Primary goal is to implement a light-weight DYNDNS client with the ability to debug host/zone records.

 ## cloudflareZoneRecord.sh